Lifeforce (film): Box office

 Lifeforce was released on 21 June 1985 to poor box office returns.
-The film opened in fourth place, losing a head-to-head battle against Ron Howard's science fiction film, Cocoon.
+The film opened in fourth place, losing a head-to-head battle against Ron Howard's science fiction film Cocoon.
 The film earned $11,603,545 at the US box office.

 Critical response

 On release, the film received negative reviews from American critics.
-Janet Maslin, of The New York Times, wrote, '[I]ts style is shrill and fragmented enough to turn Lifeforce into hysterical vampire porn."
-Michael Wilmington, in the Los Angeles Times, wrote that the film was 'such a peculiar movie [that] it's difficult to get a handle on it'.
-Jay Carr wrote in The Boston Globe that 'it plays like a tap-dancing zombie'.
-John Clute dismissed Lifeforce as a 'deeply silly flick'.
-Leonard Maltin called the film 'completely crazy' and said it was 'ridiculous, but so bizarre, it's fascinating'.
+Janet Maslin of The New York Times wrote, "[I]ts style is shrill and fragmented enough to turn Lifeforce into hysterical vampire porn."
+Michael Wilmington, in the Los Angeles Times, wrote that the film was "such a peculiar movie [that] it's difficult to get a handle on it".
+Jay Carr wrote in The Boston Globe that "it plays like a tap-dancing zombie."
+John Clute dismissed Lifeforce as a "deeply silly flick".
+Leonard Maltin called the film "completely crazy" and said it was "ridiculous, but so bizarre, it's fascinating".

-On the other hand, horror and comic book writer C. J. Henderson praised the film: "Lifeforce is an incredible film, and may by be the most intelligent vampire movie ever made ...[the ideas presented in Lifeforce] are beyond [other vampire movies,] beyond all of them, light-years beyond ...the story is what makes this movie hum. ...Lifeforce is a true, thinking sci-fi fan's film".
+On the other hand, horror and comic book writer C. J. Henderson praised the film: "Lifeforce is an incredible film, and may be the most intelligent vampire movie ever made ... [the ideas presented in Lifeforce] are beyond [other vampire movies,] beyond all of them, light-years beyond ... the story is what makes this movie hum. ...
+Lifeforce is a true, thinking sci-fi fan's film."
 Andrew Migliore and John Strysik, in their Lurker in the Lobby, explained that Colin Wilson wrote The Space Vampires as a consequence of H.P.
 Lovecraft's publisher August Derleth challenging Wilson (who was critical of Lovecraft's writing) to write a Lovecraftian novel himself (a challenge that resulted in three such novels, The Mind Parasites, The Space Vampires, and The Philosopher's Stone), and they continued, "Lifeforce is big, splashy, and...the scenes of an apocalyptic London are not to be missed.
-And the film, an obvious tribute to Nigel Kneale's Quatermass, has deep roots in Lovecraft's mythos".
+And the film, an obvious tribute to Nigel Kneale's Quatermass, has deep roots in Lovecraft's mythos."
 Film critic Gene Siskel, of Siskel & Ebert, called the film a "guilty-pleasure", awarding it 3 out of 4 stars.

-On the review aggregator website Rotten Tomatoes, Lifeforce holds a 57% approval rating based on 30 critic reviews, with an average rating of 5.6/10.
+On the review aggregator website Rotten Tomatoes, Lifeforce holds a 58% approval rating based on 33 critic reviews, with an average rating of 5.5/10.
 The consensus reads, "Brazenly strange and uneven in its execution, Lifeforce is an otherworldly sci-fi excursion punctuated with off-kilter horror flourishes."
 On Metacritic, the film has a weighted average score of 50 out of 100 based on 12 critics, indicating "mixed or average reviews".